Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Graded -polar algebras Graded p-polar algebras

-is an equivalence when restricted to evenly graded, torsion-free $M$ by what is classically called polarization.
-E.g., for $p=2$, $\mu(x,y) = \frac12 \mu(x+y,x+y)-\mu(x,x)-\mu(y,y)$.
-In the situation of most interest to us, where $k$ is a field of characteristic $p$, $U_F$ is not an equivalence, but it has a left adjoint. \end{remark}
+is an equivalence when restricted to evenly graded $M$ by what is classically called polarization.
+E.g., for $p=2$, $\mu(x,y) = \frac12 (F(x+y)-F(x)-F(y))$.
+However, the situation of most interest to us is when $k$ is a field of characteristic $p$.
+In that case, $U_F$ always has a left adjoint but is an equivalence only between the subcategories of $\Pol_p(k)$ and $\Mod_F$ whose underlying modules are at most $1$-dimensional in each degree. \end{remark}

 \begin{remark} For any $p$-polar algebra $A$, the submodule $A_{(j)} = \bigoplus_{i \geq 0} A_{jp^i}$ is a polar subalgebra and direct factor, and thus

 We call a $p$-polar algebra of this form $A_{(j)}$ a \emph{$p$-typical} polar algebra of degree~$j$.
 The inclusion of such $p$-polar algebras into all $p$-polar algebras is biadjoint to the functor $A \mapsto A_{(j)}$.
 We write $\pol_{(j)}(A) := (\pol(A))_{(j)}$.
 This is a sub-$p$-polar algebra, but not a subalgebra of $A$.